paulowe/vm-migration/README.md

 - Front end / Client facing apps
 - Not good examples to learn and gain confidence from

+#### Good first movers?
+- Make the move in low/no usage periods
+- Have a clear rollback strategy
+- Are internal facing
+- Plan for the worst case
+- Have architectural and application support personnel on hand to hel troubleshoot

+## Analysis of decent first movers Deliverables

 ### Stage 2: Survey and interviews

 ### Stage 3: Analysis